How Can You Ensure Your Backups are Secure?

 "Testing backups would help identify any vulnerabilities before you're impacted."

-Encryption and multiple backup copies are significantly beneficial to securing your files, but you need to verify that you're backing up the right assets and that your backups will work as expected in an emergency scenario.
+Encryption and multiple backup copies are significantly beneficial to securing your files, thus providing backup security measures, but you need to verify that you're backing up the right assets and that your backups will work as expected in an emergency scenario.
 Testing your backups on a regular basis is vital and could mean the difference between easy restoration and potential closure.
-Beaver noted that testing would help identify any vulnerabilities before you're impacted and enable you to adjust your backup strategy to better fit data security requirements.
+Beaver from TechTarget, noted that testing would help identify any vulnerabilities before you're impacted and enable you to adjust your backup strategy to better fit data security requirements.

 Secure backups are an essential part of business continuity, making it important to ensure that they are protected with encryption.
 By using encryption, leveraging multiple backup copies and testing on a consistent basis, you can keep your files safe and have peace of mind that you'll be able to recover in the face of a disaster.